Discovery module overview

 - -To introduce students to some fundamental ecological concepts relevant to the study of nature writing in Britain

 - -To outline the distinctive characteristics of environmental approaches to the study of literary texts

 - -To consider issues of environmentalism and sustainability from cultural, creative, historical, and ethical perspectives

-This module is about the cultural, artistic, and philosophical issues involved in human beings' relationships with the rest of the living world.
+This module is about the cultural, artistic, political and philosophical issues involved in human beings' relationships with the rest of the living world.
 In this time of environmental crisis, writers are finding radical new ways to represent landscapes and places.
-The books on this course explore depression, sickness, bereavement, and extinction – but also recovery, renewal, and the prospects of revitalising Britain’s depleted ecosystems.
+The books on this course explore sickness, bereavement, and extinction – but also recovery, renewal, and the prospects of revitalising Britain’s depleted ecosystems.
 Literature can grant us unique insights into the causes and effects of environmental change, and this course is suitable for all students who enjoy reading about the natural world.

 You will write one short essay based on a close analysis of a set text, and a longer final assignment.
 That assignment can be either a traditional critical essay, or a creative essay in which you reflect on your studies on the module through original writing informed by literary traditions and your own observation of the places around you.

 By the end of this module, students should be able to:

 - -show a detailed knowledge of the set literary texts, and interpret them in the context of scholarly and critical debates about the ‘New Nature Writing’

 - -describe the ways in which some ecological, social and political processes have shaped landscapes and biodiversity in Britain